-For quick (and general) questions, you may see an “Quick Question Advising,” a University College advisor on call daily between 9-11:30am and 1-3pm, no appointment is necessary.
+For quick (and general) questions, you may see an “Quick Question Advising,” a University College for Academic Success advisor on call daily between 9-11:30am and 1-3pm, no appointment is necessary.
 Click here for topics that are appropriate to resolve through Walk-In Advising.

-Another option is our University College Peer Advisors.
+Another option is our University College for Academic Success Peer Advisors.
 UC Peer Advisors are available via AIM (Screenname is ucadvchat) or you can see a peer advisor face to face weekdays from 9:00-11:30am and 1:00-3:00pm in Roosevelt #108.

-UC Faculty Advisors do not hold “office hours” in University College, and are available by appointment only in Roosevelt Hall.
+UC Faculty Advisors do not hold “office hours” in University College for Academic Success, and are available by appointment only in Roosevelt Hall.
 To schedule an appointment with your UC faculty advisor, simply log into e-Campus and click on “Make an Appointment with my Advisor.”

 UC Peer Advisors are upper-classmen students who either volunteer or receive academic credit to help UC students in a variety of ways.
 They see students on a walk-in basis, communicate with UC students via IM and email, and are available in the Rockett Room (Roosevelt #108) when classes are in session for quick questions and advice from 9-11:30am and 1-3pm UC Peer Advisors